pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 Unfortunately we have a new problem. `atomicAdd` effectively needs to block another invocation from updating the same bin at the same time.
 We can see the issue here.
+The diagram below shows `atomicAdd` as 3 operations but when an invocation is doing an `atomicAdd` it "locks the bin" so that another invocation has to wait until it's done.
+When an invocation is locking a bin it will have a line from the invocation to the bin in the color of the bin.
+Invocations that are waiting for that bin to unlock will have a stop sign on them.

 <div class="webgpu_center compute-diagram"><div data-diagram="noRace" style="display: inline-block; max-width: 100%; width: 700px;"></div></div>

 ## Workgroups

 Can we go faster?
-As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work a GPU can do.
+As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work we can ask the GPU can do.
 You define the size of a workgroup in 3 dimensions, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.

 Workgroups can share internal storage and coordinate that storage with in the workgroup